-The Company has historically generated all of its revenue from its collaborative research and license agreements and one government contract (see Note 8).
-As of September 30, 2011, accounts receivable consisted of amounts due under a therapeutic tax credit grant from the U.S. government (see Note 20).
-As of September 30, 2012 and December 31, 2012 (unaudited), accounts receivable and unbilled receivables consisted of amounts due from the Company's collaborators and under a U.S. government contract (see Note 8).
+The Company has historically generated all of its revenue from its collaborative research and license agreements and a U.S. government contract (see Note 8).
+As of September 30, 2013 and 2012, accounts receivable and unbilled receivables consisted of amounts due from the Company's collaborators and under a U.S. government contract (see Note 8).